ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 # **Footprint Conventions**

+When creating footprints always follow the mechanical section of the datasheet to get a thorough layout of the dimensions to follow.

 ### Courtyards

 Each symbol should have a courtyard (Pink outline) if not add one by clicking the courtyard layer (respective front/back) that is a little bigger than the component itself.